I. EXECUTIVE SUMMARY

-1. In August 2021, The Institute for Diplomacy and Economy (instituDE) published its report1 “Human Rights Violations in Turkey Rising to the Level of Crimes Against Humanity: Case of Gulen Group”.
+1. In August 2021, The Institute for Diplomacy and Economy (instituDE) published its report “Human Rights Violations in Turkey Rising to the Level of Crimes Against Humanity: Case of Gulen Group”.
 This report aims to elicit and analyze the outrageous acts and/or omissions of the Turkish authorities against individuals –whom they claim are affiliated with, connected to, or members of the Gülen Group– within the legal purview of crime against humanity.

 2. Article 7(1) of Rome Statute states that the attack constituting crimes against humanity against the civilian population must be ‘widespread’ or ‘systematic’.
 The ‘widespread’ element/requirement/standard is determined by the scale of the acts (such as the number of the victims) whereas the ‘systematic’ element / requirement / standard connotes a pattern of control, direction or intensity by the de facto and de jure authorities of a certain state or other organizations.
 The term ‘population’ suggests that the attack is directed against a relatively large group of people who share distinctive features which identify them as targets of the attack.
 A prototypical example of a civilian population would be a particular national, ethnic or religious group.